 Squirrel Corner Bookmark

-Follow a tutorial to make a corner bookmark using a brown sheet of paper.
+Follow a tutorial to make a corner bookmark using a colored sheet of paper.

 Draw and cut out the tail from paper and glue it to the back of the bookmark.
 Add the features of the squirrel with a marker to make an adorable bookmark.